Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Role of the Scout Class

-As the namesake implies, the Scout’s role is to scout out valuable loot, potential threats, and pathways through intricate cave systems of Hoxxes IV.
-Your grappling hook gives you unparalleled mobility compared to the other classes — all those minerals tucked into high ledges and unreachable points are now yours for the taking.
+As the namesake implies, the Scout’s role in Deep Rock Galactic is to scout out valuable loot, potential threats, and pathways through the intricate cave systems of Hoxxes IV.
+Your grappling hook gives you unparalleled mobility compared to the other classes — letting you access all of those minerals tucked away in hard-to-reach spots.

-Of course, you need to find the minerals first.
+Of course, you’ll need to find the minerals first.
 Thankfully, your flare gun is perfect for cutting through the darkness of the planet’s depths.
 Your team will actually be able to see treasures, pathways, and (most importantly) incoming threats.
-Make sure to always keep one lit when defending a point to help your team deal with enemies early on!
+Make sure to always fire one out when you know a swarm of enemies is approaching, so your team can start picking them off before they reach you.

-Speaking of your team, your best friend as a Scout is the Engineer (or, at least, his platform gun).
+Speaking of your team, your best friend as a Scout is the Engineer (well… at least his platform gun is).
 Most Engineers know to place a platform when you ping an out-of-reach resource, so stick close to them and ping as needed.

-Occasionally the minerals jut out slightly from the wall, allowing you to grapple your way on top of them and mine downwards without the need for a platform.
+Occasionally the minerals will jut out slightly from the wall, allowing you to grapple your way on top of them and mine downwards without the need for a platform.
 This is most common with that precious ammo-generating Nitra.
-Make sure your grapple gun has recharged before you completely finish mining your foothold and start falling.
+Just make sure your grapple gun has recharged before you completely finish mining your foothold and start falling.

-Instead, focus on priority threats like ranged enemies and elite mobs.
-You can easily flank them with your grappling hook and devastate their weak points, or chase enemies that try to run away.
-You’re great at kiting and simply buying time for your teammates to rally.
+Instead, the Scout should focus on bigger meatier threats like Praetorians and Oppressors.
+You can easily flank them with your grappling hook and devastate their weakpoints.

 You can also use your hook to dash around the battlefield and support your teammates — a well-placed grenade may give them the breathing room they need.
-If you’re feeling particularly confident, try kiting enemies away from a downed teammate, then grappling back immediately to revive them.
+If you’re feeling particularly confident, you can even get near enemies to grab their attention before kiting them with your grappling hook to relieve some pressure from your team.

 Unlike the other classes, the Scout’s toolkit allows for more varied perks.
 Since you don’t really need mobility perks, you can take more utility and offense-based ones.
 Here are our recommendations: